+Magnitude of Risk Classification Description Time period Probability the financial Financial impact impact

+Market/ technology risk - EPC and Technology

+Transition risk

-Risk Classification Description Time period Probability Magnitude of the financial impact Financial impact Market/ technology risk - EPC and Technology Transition risk Risk associated with the non-implementation of innovative solutions that reduce environmental impact and meet the expectations of the market, which is increasingly more aware of aspects pertaining to climate change.
+Risk associated with the non-implementation of innovative solutions that reduce environmental impact and meet the expectations of the market, which is increasingly more aware of aspects pertaining to climate change.

 In particular, the construction sector is exposed to the risk associated with not meeting the requirements to participate in tenders that require specific environmental expertise, as well as the ability to operate in contexts with scarce water resources.

+Low

-M edium term As likely as it is unlikely b Low The financial impact is linked to the failure to be awarded new potential contracts that require particular technical expertise with consequent loss of profits and revenues.
+The financial impact is linked to the failure to be awarded new potential contracts that require particular technical expertise with consequent loss of profits and revenues.